 Frank specialises in creating a High Performance (NB: not "Happiness") continuous improvement culture from the bottom-up.
-This deepens and accelerates employee engagement, systematically develops continuous improvement capability at all levels and rapidly overcomes resistance to change.
+This deepens and accelerates employee engagement, removes barriers to enablement, systematically develops continuous improvement capability at all levels and rapidly overcomes resistance to change.
 In this process employees create and own their own High Performance culture; they are not "persuaded" to adopt a prescribed culture.

 He has also developed a comprehensive system of leadership development, The Cathedral/Higher Purpose Model, to equip leaders to create and sustain such high levels of engagement.